ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d3 - a - Creating a Backend API.md

 Status: ready

-Can be self-guided (or recorded).

-@LT:
-- do this with the example we have in the students portal (projects + tasks )
+@LT: do this with the example we have in the students portal (projects + tasks )

 -->